 One futures contract price increment or “tick” is $0.01 per cwt.
 A one “tick” move is $20.00.
 The next tick after 19.82 downward is 19.81 followed by 19.80.
 Therefore, a price move from 19.82 to 18.82 is $2,000.

 The performance bond or initial margin requirement to initiate one futures contract is $880 (as of November 11, 2015).
 To control that futures contract going forward the maintenance margin becomes $800 (as of November 11, 2015).

 The Daily Price limit is $.75 per cwt above or below the previous day’s settlement price.

 The futures contract month listings are January (F), February (G), March (H), April (J), May (K), June (M), July (N), August (Q), September (U), October (V), November (X), and December (Z).

-Use stop loss and target orders as this particular market is light on trading volume and open interest in comparison to other agricultural commodity markets.
+This particular market is light on trading volume and open interest in comparison to other physical commodity markets.
+Expect potential slippage.

 Visit https://www.danielstrading.com/ for additional contract specifications and market information regarding the Soybean Meal futures market.